gsipe-workshop/gsipe-workshop.github.io/_pages/schedule.md

 <br />
 *Moderator:* Michael Allen (Yale University)

-**May 8: Nicola Nones (University of Virginia), "The PIIGS Acronym as a Heuristic Device during the European Sovereign Bond Crisis"**
+**May 8: Anthony Calacino (University of Texas at Austin), "Drying Up Democracy?
+Extreme Weather, Clientelism, and Political Attitudes in Brazil and Mexico "**
 <br />
 *Moderator:* So Jeong Noh (New York University)